notepad-plus-plus/npp-usermanual/content/docs/ghost-typing.md

 The syntax listed here is valid for Notepad++ v7.9.2 and newer.

-In Notepad++ v7.9.1 and earlier, there was no `=`, quotes were not allowed, and the sequence `%20` was used to represent a space.
-This older syntax ceased to work in v7.9.2.
-This change applies to all the syntaxes above

 ### Main Ghost Typing Modes

 Use one of these three command-line options to enable the various modes of ghost typing.